pulp/pulp_rpm/docs/workflows/create_sync_publish.rst

 - repo_gpgcheck: perform a GPG signature check on the repodata.

+Additionally, an option is provided to let the user decide whether or not to generate sqlite metadata (defaults to 'false').
+Sqlite metadata not commonly used.

+- sqlite_metadata: generate sqlite metadata in addition to standard XML metadata

 We encourage users to take a look at the `pulp_rpm API documentation <../restapi.html#operation/publications_rpm_rpm_create>`_ to see the default values for these options.